 Trump expected to demand China cut financial ties with North Korea

-President Trump is expected to urge China to cut its financial links to Pyongyang and expel North Korean workers from the countruy during his two-day stop.
+President Trump is expected to urge China to cut its financial links to Pyongyang and expel North Korean workers from the country during his two-day stop.

 Trump arrived in Beijing on Wednesday after spending two days in South Korea, where he urged “responsible nations” to unite and stop supporting North Korea.